Preocts/eggsplain/openthatfile.md

 The second print is telling us where the `reader.py` is. `__file__` is a special value set by Python which holds the location of the file.

 Notice our paths here do not match!
 Python isn't "working" where our file is located.
+We can think of that current working directory as a "You are here" arrow on a map of our file system.
+That's where the interpreter is and, unless told otherwise, where the interpreter starts to look for files.

 This is a common issue for anyone that uses the built-in terminal of their editors to run the code.
-The editor runs the code but executes (or calls) the interpreter from an unexpected working directory.
-When python then runs the `open` function, the interpreter isn't looking where we expect.
-Instead of looking at where the `.py` is, the interpreter uses the directory it was launched from.
+Unless told otherwise, many editors default to the user's home directory as the current working directory.

-That's worth saying again:
+So when we used `open("source.txt")...` we assumed the interpreter would look in the same path as the `reader.py` (at least, I did at first).
+Instead, python is looking for the file at `C:\Users\preocts\source.txt`.

 ---
-### The Python interpreter bases all relative file locations on the working directory, not the location of the `.py` file being run.
+### The Python interpreter's current working directory is set where the interpreter is run.
+This will effect where Python looks for files with the `open` statement (and imports too).
 ---

 So that's what is wrong with our program.
-Now we just need a solution.
+We're just looking for our file in the wrong place.
+Now, we just need a solution.

 A fast and easy solution would be to use an absolute path to open our file.
 Using `C:\Users\preocts\Documents\project\reader.py` would get the job done, but it's not very portable.
 The code wouldn't work on anyone else's computer or if we moved the files.
+Great for local-only projects.

 Another solution would be to configure the editor to use the `.\project` directory as the working directory.
 This can be a good habit for development but if you shared the project, the next dev might have the same issue.
 Again, portability is lost.